Keplerian shear with Rajchman property: Main results in discrete dynamical systems

-\begin{remark} The convergence speed is bounded by the order of {Rajchman} of the measure $\mu$, which makes it unnecessary to take increasingly regular applications to observe convergence speeds greater than $r$.
+\begin{remark} The convergence speed is bounded by the order of {Rajchman} of the measure $\mu$; After some threshold, increasing the regularity will not accelerate the decay of correlation.
 On the other hand, this is consistent with the result obtained with the {Lebesgue} measure because its {Rajchman} order is $+\infty$, which removes the maximum imposed by $r$ for the speed of convergence and allows the observation of ever greater speeds of convergence when the regularity of the functions used increases. \end{remark}